Backup, restore, and disaster recovery

 Disaster recovery: In the event of a hardware or software failure, multiple database copies in a DAG enable high availability with fast failover and little or no data loss.
 This eliminates downtime and the resulting lost productivity that's a significant cost of recovering from a past point-in-time backup to disk or tape.
 DAGs can be extended to multiple sites and can provide resilience against disk, server, network, and datacenter failures.

-Recovery of accidentally deleted items: Historically, in a situation where a user deleted items that later needed to be recovered, it involved finding the backup media on which the data that needed to be recovered was stored, and then somehow obtaining the desired items and providing them to the user.
-With the Recoverable Items folder in Exchange 2016 and Exchange 2019, and the Hold Policy that can be applied to it, it's possible to retain all deleted and modified data for a specified period of time, so recovery of these items is easier and faster.
+Recovery of accidentally deleted items: Historically, if a user deleted items that later needed to be recovered, it involved finding the backup media on which the data that needed to be recovered was stored, and then somehow obtaining the desired items and providing them to the user.
+With the new Recoverable Items folder in Exchange 2013 and the Hold Policy that can be applied to it, it's possible to retain all deleted and modified data for a specified period of time, so recovery of these items is easier and faster.
 This reduces the burden on Exchange administrators and the IT help desk by enabling end users to recover accidentally deleted items themselves, thereby reducing the complexity and administrative costs associated with single item recovery.
-For more information, see Messaging policy and compliance in Exchange Server and Data loss prevention in Exchange Server.
+For more information, see Messaging policy and compliance and Data loss prevention.

 Long-term data storage: Backups have also been used as an archive, and typically tape is used to preserve point-in-time snapshots of data for extended periods of time as governed by compliance requirements.
-The new archiving, multiple-mailbox search, and message retention features in Exchange Server provide a mechanism to efficiently preserve data in an end-user accessible manner for extended periods of time.
+The new archiving, multiple-mailbox search, and message retention features in Exchange 2013 provide a mechanism to efficiently preserve data in an end-user accessible manner for extended periods of time.
 This eliminates expensive restores from tape, and increases productivity.
-For more information, see In-Place Archiving in Exchange Server, In-Place eDiscovery in Exchange Server, and In-Place Hold and Litigation Hold in Exchange Server.
+For more information, see In-Place Archiving in Exchange 2013, In-Place eDiscovery, and In-Place Hold and Litigation Hold.